mgenware/daizong/README.md

 #### 0.20.0+

 To avoid ambiguity between task names and arguments passed to tasks.
-Starting from 0.20.0, a task path have to be separated by `-` instead of a space:
+Starting from 0.20.0, a task path has to be separated by `-` instead of a space:

 ```sh
 # Prior to 0.20.0